jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 ⚠ **Content warning: the following two paragraphs contain references to state-sponsored mass violence.**

-The military dictatorship that took over the country refused to give him a state funeral that every deceased president deserves.
+The military dictatorship that took over the country refused to give him a state funeral that every deceased president deserves, and even buried him in an unnamed grave.
 A lot of Chileans, especially Allende's supporters, had to seek exile abroad to save themselves from the human rights violations committed by Pinochet's military dictatorship throughout its 16.5-year rule.
 Those who were not willing or able to escape abroad were systematically imprisoned, tortured, killed or forced into disapperance and never found again.

 Allende effectively became a taboo topic during the dictatorship, and virtually no one in Chile was able to pay respects to the late president because they either had to escape from Chile or was already killed by accomplices to the dictatorship.

 ### Long overdue respects

 In 1988, Chileans voted against continuing on with a military government in a [historic referendum](https://en.wikipedia.org/wiki/1988_Chilean_national_plebiscite), and in 1990 the country elected its first democratically elected president [in almost two decades](https://en.wikipedia.org/wiki/Patricio_Aylwin).
-This year, the time was finally right to hold the [state funeral for Allende](https://twitter.com/LaChileanWay/status/1674960526214852608), but some Chileans still thought it wasn't deserved.
+This year, the time was finally right to hold the [state funeral for Allende](https://twitter.com/LaChileanWay/status/1674960526214852608) and move his remains to a [named grave](https://commons.wikimedia.org/wiki/File:Aqu%C3%AD_yace_el_m%C3%A1s_grande_(409559963).jpg), but some Chileans still thought it wasn't deserved.

 Regardless of when or whether the state funeral was held, many people have taken initiatives to pay respects to Allende as soon as after his death.
 This project proves that most of the initiatives come from outside of Chile thanks to the following interest groups.